Osaka – Japan’s Biggest Secret

 Image credit: Magical Trip

-For a small fee of $65, a friendly local guide will take you and your posse through Namba’s happening back-alley Izakayas for an authentic taste of Osaka’s nightlife.
+A friendly local guide will lead you and your posse through Namba’s happening back-alley Izakayas for an authentic taste of Osaka’s nightlife.

 Expect lots of sake, Japanese beer, and bar bites in the form of kushikatsu (deep-fried skewers), yakitori (grilled chicken skewers) and even a small bowl of ochazuke – a local dish of green tea and dashi over rice.
 Check out more of Magical Trip’s niche tours here.